calico-crusade/palringo-api-std/README.md

 ```
 PM> Install-Package PalApi
 ```
 The primary package that contains all of the useful stuff.
 Networking, Plugins, all of it.
-It does not contain anything related to imaging (See below).

 ```
 PM> Install-Package PalApi.Storage